gaps-closure/gaps-closure.github.io/docs/Java/03-02-02-constraint-model.md

 solve minimize objective;
 ```

-Once the CAPO partitioning conflict analyzer has analyzed the CLE-annotated application code, and determined that all remaining conflicts are resolvable by RPC-wrapping to result in a security compliant cross-domain partitioned  code, the conflict analyzer will produce a topology file (JSON) containing the assignment of every class to an enclave/level.
+Once the CAPO partitioning conflict analyzer has analyzed the CLE-annotated application code and determined that all remaining conflicts are resolvable by RPC-wrapping to result in a security-compliant cross-domain partitioned code, the conflict analyzer will produce a topology file (JSON) containing the assignment of every class to an enclave/level.
 An abbreviated sample topology JSON is provided below.
-A full length version can be found in the [appendix](#cut.json)
+A full-length version can be found in the [appendix](#cut.json)

 ```json
 {